Hyperthermia & Health: The Benefits of Using a SaunaReading Time: 7 minutes

 #10: Know when to say NO to the Sauna.
 If you are pregnant, menopausal, suffer from migraine headaches, have high blood pressure, have a cardiovascular disorder, have hormonal imbalances, or a temperature-regulation issue such as hyperthyroidism or Hashimoto’s, take caution when using a sauna.
 Talk to a qualified health professional before using.

 Hopefully, this article has given you a little more information on what modern versions of this ancient detoxification experience can do.
 There are many benefits to using a sauna; whether dry, wet, or infrared, all saunas evoke controlled hyperthermia and can benefit the body if used correctly.
-Give them a try today!
+Consider giving them a try today!

 Saunas are one of the best activities for releasing toxins and can boost your immune system.